ColoradoSchoolOfMines/wii-track/doc/design.rst

 ============

 At a high level, the Wii-Track architecture has three components: edge nodes, compute nodes, and a data store.
-We also built a few user-facing applications on top of this framework.
+User-facing applications can be built on top of this framework (see `Hackathon Implementation`_ and `Industrial Scale Implementation`_ below).

-1. **Edge nodes:** these nodes collect data about items, and send the raw data to AWS Lambda for processing.
+1. **Edge nodes:** these nodes collect data about items, and send the raw data to the compute nodes for processing.
-2. **Compute nodes:** in our case, we did all of the data processing on AWS Lambda.
+2. **Compute nodes:** these nodes process raw data using a variety of analytics.
+   In our case, these nodes were AWS Lambda functions.
-3. **Data store:** for our prototype, we utilized the AWS DynamoDB NoSQL database to store information about the items we processed.
+3. **Data store:** this stores information about the inventory and how it is moving around.
+For our prototype, we utilized the AWS DynamoDB NoSQL database to store information about the items we processed.

-There can be any number of edge nodes and compute nodes, and DynamoDB could be replaced by any database.
+There can be any number of edge nodes and compute nodes, and DynamoDB could be replaced by any other datastore.

 The overall data flow is as follows::

     Edge nodes -> Compute nodes -> Data store -> User facing applications

-Here is a (non-comprehensive) list of considerations we discussed as we designed this architecture:
+Here is a (non-comprehensive) list of considerations we discussed as we designed our system architecture:

 - **Edge nodes may not have much compute power.** For our prototype, we used a Raspberry Pi 1 which only has a 600 MHz ARM processor.
 Starting up simple